An Austrian Jewish survivor describes to General Dwight Eisenhower the use of the gallows in the camp.

 Understanding and Preventing Genocide

 Located in the Department of History, the Center for Holocaust and Genocide Studies (CHGS) tasks include enhancing the cadet curriculum, developing faculty, advancing scholarship, and solidifying West Point’s reputation as the nation’s preeminent leader development institution.
-As it is central to the Academy’s mission of educating and inspiring cadets, the center has developed an advanced, historically-based, but highly multidisciplinary cadet curriculum.
-This primary components of this initiative are two new elective courses, which will be offered beginning in 2013:
+As it is central to the Academy’s mission of educating and inspiring cadets, the Center has developed an advanced, historically-based, but highly multidisciplinary cadet curriculum.
+This primary components of this initiative are two new elective courses, piloted in the 2013-14 academic year, and scheduled to be offered annually beginning in 2016:

-Both courses will integrate concepts and faculty from a variety of academic disciplines.
-This will promote the center’s other primary curricular task: to assist and encourage faculty in other academic departments to integrate Holocaust- and genocide-related lessons into existing courses.
-The center has already helped create new material for West Point’s courses on Military and Constitutional Law, Introduction to Psychology, and the History of the Military Art, and West Point’s capstone course for officership.
-Faculty teaching required courses in Law and Psychology at the Air Force and Naval Academies, and several Professors of Military Science in Reserve Officer Training Corps programs have also begun to assimilate CHGS developed products.
+Both courses integrate concepts and faculty from a variety of academic disciplines.
+This promotes the Center’s other primary curricular task: to assist and encourage faculty in other academic departments and at other service academies to integrate Holocaust and genocide-related lessons into existing courses.
+The Center has already helped create new material for West Point’s courses on Military and Constitutional Law, Introduction to Psychology, Philosophy, and the History of the Military Art, and West Point’s capstone course for officership.
+Faculty teaching courses in Law, History, Economics, and/or Psychology at the Air Force, Naval, and Coast Guard Academies, and several Professors of Military Science in Reserve Officer Training Corps programs have also begun to utilize CHGS developed products.
 This integration will not only provide cadets and midshipmen with a more comprehensive understanding of genocide, but it will also aid in faculty development, further faculty research, and inter-academy intellectual exchange.
-In addition to course work, West Point cadets and faculty will benefit from numerous research and travel opportunities the CHGS will offer in partnership with:
+In addition to course work, West Point cadets and faculty benefit from numerous research and travel opportunities the CHGS has offered or plans to offer in partnership with:

-- Army commands, including African Command, European Command, and the Army War College
+• Army commands, including African Command, Pacific Command, European Command

 Expanding West Point’s Reach

-While cadets are a priority for the center, its work will extend to the entire West Point community, the Army, the Department of Defense, and the larger scholarly community as well.
-The CHGS facilitates a robust lecture series and will regularly convene a major triennial conference—events that have and will attract a prominent cadre of scholars, policy-makers, genocide survivors and even perpetrators to the Academy to share experiences, insights, and warnings.
-The relationships that develop between these individuals and West Point faculty will help foster collaborative research, which will both add to the center’s body of knowledge and further genocide-related scholarship.
+While cadets are the priority for the Center, its work extends to the entire West Point community, the Army, the Department of Defense, and the larger scholarly community as well.
+The CHGS facilitates an annual Mass Atrocity Education Workshop for service academy faculty in cooperation with the United States Holocaust Memorial Museum.
+At West Point the Center supports a robust lecture series and will regularly convene a major quadrennial conference.
+These events that have and will attract a prominent cadre of scholars, policy-makers, genocide survivors and even perpetrators to the Academy to share experiences, insights, and warnings.
+The relationships that develop between these individuals and West Point faculty has fostered collaborative research, which both adds to the Center’s body of knowledge and furthers genocide-related scholarship.

-The CHGS also will specifically benefit the Department of Defense.
-Rotating military faculty members will be able to teach the elective courses and complete graduate-level research by drawing from the center’s scholarly connections, workshops, lectures, and source materials.
+The CHGS also specifically benefit the Department of Defense.
+West Point graduates have entered the Army and because of their unique knowledge base, have immediately contributed to atrocity and human rights monitoring efforts.
+Rotating military faculty members will be able to teach the elective courses and complete graduate-level research by drawing from the Center’s scholarly connections, workshops, lectures, and source materials.
 Following this experience, they will return to the field army, ready to share a broadened perspective and apply leadership lessons gained through their teaching and studies.
-The center has also assisted DoD policy makers as they consider education and training for all levels of the Armed Forces related to mass atrocity awareness and prevention.
-Further, the CHGS aids the DoD through research, currently supporting a multidisciplinary research project relating water resource contestation to mass violence in East Central Africa.
+The Center Director maintains close ties with the Advisor for Atrocity Prevention and Response in the Office of the Secretary of Defense.
+The Center has also assisted DoD policy makers as they consider education and training for all levels of the Armed Forces related to mass atrocity awareness and prevention.
+Further, the CHGS aids the DoD through research, currently supporting a multidisciplinary research projects on mass atrocity early warning, use of economics and psychology to explain motivations for genocide, water vulnerabilities and mass violence in East and Central Africa, and more.

 The CHGS represents a unique opportunity to enrich the cadet experience while strengthening the moral fibers of the U.S. military overall.
-The center has rapidly evolved into an information hub, linking all branches of the military and its service academies to civilian academic institutions and non-governmental organizations.
+The Center has rapidly evolved into an information hub, linking all branches of the military and its service academies to civilian academic institutions and non-governmental organizations.
 As no other service academy has a similar mechanism, West Point’s Center for Holocaust and Genocide Studies is distinct and vital.
 To keep it so requires additional private support.
-Should you wish to assist the Academy in making the CHGS permanent, please contact Mr. Mike White of the Association of Graduates.
+Should you wish to assist the Academy in making the CHGS permanent, please contact Ms. Claudia Phillips of the Association of Graduates.